Billy Donovan: Orlando Magic (June 2007)

 During Florida's national championship runs, rumors abounded that Donovan was considering an offer to become the head coach at the University of Kentucky.
 He later said that, while UK may have had some interest, he "never had any official contact with Kentucky."
 After winning the 2007 national championship, Donovan announced that he had no plans to leave Florida for another college job and was working on a contract extension with UF.

 However, in late May, the NBA's Orlando Magic offered Donovan their head coaching job to replace Brian Hill, who had been fired after two consecutive losing seasons.
-Donovan struggled with the decision until June 1, 2007 when he agreed to accept the Orlando Magic's contract offer, reportedly worth $27.5 million over five years.
+Donovan struggled with the decision until June 1, 2007, when he agreed to accept the Orlando Magic's contract offer, reportedly worth $27.5 million over five years.
 Florida athletic director Jeremy Foley contacted Anthony Grant, Donovan's former assistant who was the head coach at Virginia Commonwealth University at the time, to inquire about his interest in replacing Donovan.

 Donovan held an introductory press conference in Orlando on June 1, 2007, followed by an emotional farewell press conference in Gainesville later that day.
 The next morning Donovan began having second thoughts about his decision, and informed Jeremy Foley and the Magic front office that he had changed his mind about leaving Florida.
-After failing to change his mind, the Magic reached an agreement with Donovan on June 6, 2007, releasing him from his contract, thereby leaving him free to return as the head coach of the Florida Gators basketball team.
+After failing to convince Donovan to still change teams, the Magic reached an agreement with Donovan on June 6, 2007, releasing him from his contract, thereby leaving him free to return as the head coach of the Florida Gators basketball team.
 As a stipulation of his release, he reportedly agreed not to coach in the NBA for the following five seasons.
 Donovan issued apologies to all involved parties, and the Orlando Magic soon after hired Stan Van Gundy as their head coach.

 Oklahoma City Thunder (2015–2020)

 On April 30, 2015, Donovan was named the head coach of the Oklahoma City Thunder, reportedly agreeing to a five-year deal worth nearly $30 million, replacing Scott Brooks who previously coached the Thunder for seven seasons.

 On September 8, 2020, it was announced that Donovan would not be returning to the team as the two sides failed to agree on a contract extension.
-Over his five seasons in Oklahoma City, Donovan went 243–157 while making the postseason each year, advancing past the first round just once.
+Over his five seasons in Oklahoma City, Donovan went 243–157, while making the postseason each year, advancing past the first round just once.

-Following the 2019–20 season, Donovan's contract was not renewed, and both sides agreed to mutually part ways.

 Chicago Bulls (2020–present)

 On September 22, 2020, the Chicago Bulls hired Donovan as their new head coach with a four-year deal worth a reported $24 million.
 Donovan got his first win as Bulls coach on December 29, beating the Washington Wizards 115–107.

+On July 27, 2025, Donovan and the Bulls agreed to a multiyear contract extension.